ccameron-chromium/hdr-headroom-limit/EXPLAINER.md

   agent, and may depend on the capabilities of the display and ambient viewing conditions.

-Add a few CSS functional, `mix-dynamic-range-limit()` which allows for interpolation between two `named-dynamic-range-limit` values, by a specified percent.
+Add a new CSS functional, `mix-dynamic-range-limit()` which allows for interpolation between two `named-dynamic-range-limit` values, by a specified percent.
 This is required for smooth animation between `named-dynamic-range-limit` values.